Cortlandkimm/Cortlandkimm/README.md

 # CortlandKimm
 Tech Elevator
-Hi, I am a new software developer and am ready to start!
+Hi, I am a new software developer and am ready to start my career as a software dev!